 This container is significant to us not only because it came from our longest standing trading partner, but it is also our first direct whole container purchase since the first shipment from Mexico that got us started in 1996.
 That initial similar-sized purchase, took over 9 months to sell.
 Now 40,000 pounds represents a small fraction of what we will buy in 2016.

-We couldn’t imagine a better way kick off our 20 year celebrations by honoring our mission to continually buy more coffee from small scale farmers at fair prices.
+We couldn’t imagine a better way kick off our 20th year year in business then by honoring our mission to continually buy more coffee from small scale farmers at fair prices.
 Having already traveled thousands of miles from Guatemala, these beans will soon be will be roasted and sent out, some by bicycle, to stores and coffee shops in the Twin Cities and beyond.
 Share in this milestone with us, pick up a bag of Guatemalan Dark Roast completing the coffee’s journey from farm to mug.